Admission & Tuition Info

 - Any courses completed at an institution using a quarter credit system must be converted to semester credit hours using the following formula: one semester credit hour (SCH) is equivalent to .67 quarter credit hours; 1 quarter credit hour/1.5 = .67 semester credit hours.

-- AP courses without a letter grade reported on an official transcript, pass-fail courses without a letter grade reported on an official transcript, and CLEP scores will not be accepted in place of prerequisites.
+- AP courses, courses without a letter grade reported on an official transcript, and CLEP scores will not be accepted in place of prerequisites.

 - Two semesters of Human Anatomy and Physiology with Labs (4 SCH each for a minimum of 8 SCH combined).